SCPF-Bot/SCPF-Bot.github.io/pages/revanced/home.md

 - Enables minimized playback on Kids music.
 - Allows YouTube Music ReVanced to run without root and under a different package name.
 - Removes ads in the music player.
-- ~Removes the "Tell us which artists you like" card from the home screen.~
+- <del>Removes the "Tell us which artists you like" card from the home screen.</del>
 - Removes the upgrade tab from the pivot bar.

 ---